 To propose a course in the Summer or Winter Session, please discuss the possibility with your chairperson or school director.

-- those that will help Cornell students meet degree requirements,
+- help Cornell students meet degree requirements,

-- those that are offered through online learning.
+- are offered through online learning.

 Every course proposed must have a reasonable prospect of attracting an adequate number of students.
 For most courses, this is approximately ten students.
 If a course has recently had fewer students or has not been offered for some time, please include your justification for proposing the course in the cover letter that accompanies the course's submission to the chairperson or school director.